 Our state-of-the-art Candela PicoWay® (with a wavelength of 730nm and 785nm) is perfect for removing blue, green, and purple tattoo ink as well as their shades of teal, turquoise, lime green, etc. It is also perfect for extremely stubborn shades of black that other clinics cannot completely remove.

 Just as every client is different, every tattoo that undergoes laser tattoo removal is unique.
 Our goal at Removery is to remove all unwanted tattoos, regardless of the colors of ink in the design, and to do so, multiple laser wavelengths are needed to get the job done.

 Based on the concept of light absorption, some tattoo pigments absorb some wavelengths of light better than others.
-To provide effective tattoo removal treatments, you’ll want to make sure that your tattoo removal clinic has the appropriate wavelengths that will be well-absorbed by the tattoo inks you’re removing.
+To provide effective tattoo removal treatments, you’ll want to make sure that your tattoo removal clinic has the appropriate wavelengths that will be well-absorbed by the tattoo ink you’re removing.

-At Removery, we use both the 1064nm and 875nm wavelength to treat blue, green, and purple inks.
+At Removery, we use both the 1064nm and 875nm wavelengths to treat blue, green, and purple inks.
 The 1064nm wavelength clears away any darkness or “mud” in the tattoo.
-Blues and greens will often contain darker pigments, especially dark blue tattoos, and we want to clear those away with the 1064nm wavelength because darker pigments absorb that wavelength best and we also want to use the appropriate level of energy that is safe for your skin.
+Blues and greens will often contain darker pigments that we want to remove with the 1064nm wavelength because darker pigments absorb that wavelength the best while using an appropriate level of energy that is safe for your skin.
 We will then use the 730nm and 785nm wavelength to target lighter shades of blue and green.